Scandit

 Scandit AG, commonly referred to as Scandit, is a Swiss technology company that provides smart data capture software.
 Their technology allows any smart device equipped with a camera to scan barcodes, IDs and text and to perform additional functions using augmented reality and advanced analytics.

-The company has more than 550 employees, operating from offices in Zurich, Boston, London, Warsaw, Tampere, Singapore and Tokyo.
+The company has more than 550 employees, operating from offices in Zürich, Boston, London, Warsaw, Tampere, and Tokyo.
 In 2022, the company completed its Series D venture round, reaching a valuation of US$1 billion.

 Scandit's core business is to provide computer vision-based smart data capture technology that enables barcode scanning, text and object recognition for enterprise workflows.
-Their smart data capture SDK's are deployed in a range of industries such as retail, transport and logistics and manufacturing for use cases including inventory management, order fulfilment, store operations, mobile self-scanning, asset tracking and field operations.
+Their smart data capture SDKs are deployed in a range of industries such as retail, transport, logistics and manufacturing for use cases including inventory management, order fulfilment, store operations, mobile self-scanning, asset tracking and field operations.

-Scandit Smart Data Capture technologies are used by three of the top five global courier companies and eight of the top ten US grocers.
+Scandit Smart Data Capture technologies are used by three of the top five global courier companies and seven of the top ten US grocers.